-In accordance with The Regulatory Bylaw Amendments, 2014, 15.4 (a)(i)
+In accordance with The Midwifery Regulatory Bylaws, 2023, 17(a)(i)

 - 1. Each registered midwife must attend a minimum of three (3) peer review sessions per licensure year.
 A registered midwife may choose to call a peer review session for urgent situations. - 2.
-Each peer review session must include at least four (4) clinical practitioner peers including but not limited to midwives, family practice doctor(s), registered nurse(s), nurse practitioner(s) and obstetrician(s).
+Each peer review session may include at least four (4) clinical practitioner peers including but not limited to midwives, family practice doctor(s), registered nurse(s), nurse practitioner(s) and obstetrician(s).
 Selected peers may practice within the midwife's current team and/or elsewhere. - 3.
-Each registered midwife shall keep an attendance record of the peer case review for a period of three (3) years. - 4.
+Each registered midwife shall keep an attendance record of the peer case review for a period of six (6) years. - 4.
 The registered midwife reports compliance with the continuing competence requirement of peer case review on the annual licence renewal form.